-Students assigned to teach undergraduate courses in the School of Communication & Media will be supervised by faculty members in that department.
+Students assigned to teach undergraduate courses in Games and Interactive Media will be supervised by faculty members in that department.
 Dr. Natalie Underberg-Goode (Natalie.Underberg-goode@ucf.edu) can provide more information about specific policies and procedures for Games and Interactive Media GTA assignments.